The Computer Science Club is hosting two back-to-back events next

 Happy coding and conducting,

-President, Computer Science Club
+Charlie Wang President, Computer Science Club University of Waterloo

 * The concern is that in some cases, the Computer Science Club and its officers will be unable to provide confidentiality due to existing university policy or other laws and regulations, especially in cases where police and criminal charges are involved.
 In instances where our Code of Conduct has wording that contradicts University Policy, those other policies always take precedence over the Code of Conduct.
 However, the current form can get executive members (namely the "Handling Officer" for complaints) into legal trouble, if the procedures outlined in the Code of Conduct are followed.